Walgren Lake Monster: Legend and legacy

-The original legend of the Walgren Lake Monster claimed to be corroborated by Native American accounts of a similar beast inhabiting the lake.
-The initial story of a lake monster which devoured livestock sparked curiosity throughout Nebraska and abroad, even reaching the London Times.
-According to some articles published at the time, unsuccessful efforts were made to capture the monster.
+J.A.
+Johnson's sighting of the Walgren Lake Monster was preceded by Native American accounts of a similar beast inhabiting the lake.
+The initial story of a livestock-devouring lake monster sparked curiosity throughout Nebraska and abroad, even reaching the London Times.
+According to some contemporary articles, efforts were undertaken to capture the monster, though they were not met with success.

 In her 1935 biography Old Jules, Mari Sandoz mentioned the monster and its notoriety.
 Sandoz claimed local fundamentalist Christians believed that the monster was created by Satan to test the faith of locals: "The same devil that scattered the fossil bones over the earth to confound those of little faith could plant a sea monster among the sinners".

-As time went on, the legend of the monster evolved to include the supposed supernatural abilities of the creature.
-The July 1938 issue of the Federal Writers Project in Nebraska's Tall Tales monthly publication offered a description of the monster's massive size, which reportedly caused the earth to tremble whenever he moved such that "the farmers become seasick for miles around".
-The article went on to claim that the monster came ashore daily to eat large numbers of livestock and in doing so created a thick, green mist which disoriented travelers in the area.
+As time went on, the legend of the monster evolved to include supposed supernatural abilities.
+The July 1938 issue of Tall Tales by the Federal Writers' Project in Nebraska offered a description of the monster's massive size, which reportedly caused the earth to tremble whenever he moved such that "the farmers become seasick for miles around".
+The article went on to claim that the monster came ashore daily to eat large numbers of livestock and, in doing so, created a thick green mist that disoriented travelers in the area.

 The January 1962 edition of Outdoor Nebraska repeated the story as recorded in the 1938 telling, specifically corroborating the disorienting fog.
-The 1962 article exaggerates the claims of the 1938 story further by claiming a group of "eastern innocents" had fallen victim to the creature's earth-shaking and had been bounced from Hay Springs to Valentine, over one hundred miles away.
+The 1962 article exaggerates the claims of the 1938 story further by claiming a group of "eastern innocents" had fallen victim to the creature's earth-shaking and had been bounced from Hay Springs to Valentine, over one hundred miles (100 mi) away.

 The legend of the Walgren Lake Monster was likely created and distributed by John G. Maher, a Nebraska politician and newspaperman, as a sensational story to sell more newspapers.
 Maher is known for several other hoaxes perpetrated in Nebraska, such as burying a cement casting of a Buffalo Soldier in an archeological site near Chadron and proclaiming it a "petrified man", sinking bags of soda in a hot spring and reporting on the healing properties of the "soda springs", and warning that the British Navy was sailing up the Mississippi and Missouri rivers to punish Irish immigrants who supported the Irish Republic.
-Regardless of the probable hoax, the village of Hay Springs has embraced the monster as a local symbol, selling commemorative shirts and buttons as well as creating a replica of the monster based on Johnson's original description out of green flotation material.
+Regardless of the probable hoax, the village of Hay Springs has embraced the monster as a local symbol, selling commemorative shirts and buttons as well as creating a replica of the creature based on Johnson's original description out of green flotation material.